Awards

 2024

-• The Peter Lisagor Award for Best Investigative Reporting for “Extremism in the Ranks” in collaboration with WBEZ Chicago, Chicago Sun-Times, and OCCRP.
+• The Peter Lisagor Award for Best Investigative Reporting went to “Extremism in the Ranks,” an investigation by WBEZ Chicago, Chicago Sun-Times, and OCCRP.

-• Senior MENA Editor Rana Sabbagh was awarded the International Center for Journalists (ICFJ) 2024 Knight Trailblazer award for her more than four decades building a vibrant investigative reporting culture in the Middle East and North Africa.
+• Senior MENA Editor Rana Sabbagh was given the International Center for Journalists Knight Trailblazer Award for her more than four decades building a vibrant investigative reporting culture in the Middle East and North Africa.

-• Anand Mangnale, OCCRP’s South Asia Regional Editor, has been honored with the Hans Staiger Investigative Reporting Award from the International Center for Journalists (ICFJ).
+• South Asia Editor Anand Mangnale was given the Hans Staiger Investigative Reporting Award from the International Center for Journalists.

 2023